xundeenergie/friendica/doc/autoloader.md

 * [Using Composer](help/composer)

-## A quick introduction to class autoloading
+## A quick introduction to class auto-loading

 The autoloader dynamically includes the file defining a class when it is first referenced, either by instantiating an object or simply making sure that it is available, without the need to explicitly use "require_once".